EV CHARGING GUIDE

 Protection Devices for EV Circuits

-• MCB or RCBO: typically a 32 A Type B or Type C MCB for a 7 kW charger.
-Type C may be needed if the charger has high inrush current on start-up.
-An RCBO (combined MCB + RCD) can provide both overcurrent and residual current protection in a single device.
+Typically a 32 A Type B or Type C MCB for a 7 kW charger, sized so that Ib ≤ In ≤ Iz per Regulation 433.1.1.
+Type C may be needed where the charger has significant inrush on start-up.
+An RCBO gives overcurrent and residual current protection in one device.

-• Surge protection (SPD): BS 7671:2018+A4:2026 Reg 443.4.1 requires protection against transient overvoltages where the consequence caused by the overvoltage could result in serious injury to, or loss of, human life (limb (a)) or significant financial or data loss (limb (c)).
-Limb (b) was deleted by the BS 7671:2018+A2:2022 Corrigendum (May 2023), so these are the two active conditions.
-For all other cases, protection must be provided unless the owner of the installation declares it is not required because any loss or damage is tolerable and they accept the risk of damage to equipment and any consequential loss.
-EV chargers with electronic control circuitry are susceptible to surge damage.
-A Type 2 SPD at the consumer unit provides effective protection.
+Regulation 443.4.1 was redrafted at A4:2026.
+Protection against transient overvoltages must be provided where the consequence could result in (a) serious injury to, or loss of, human life; (b) failure of a safety service as defined in Part 2; or (c) significant financial or data loss.
+For all other cases, protection must be provided unless the owner of the installation declares it is not required because any loss or damage is tolerable and they accept the risk.
+A4:2026 also deleted Regulation 443.5 (the risk assessment method) and Annex A443 — you can no longer calculate your way out of an SPD, so an SPD is the default position and the omission is the thing that needs justifying.
+EV chargers carry electronic control circuitry that is susceptible to surge damage.

-• Isolation switch: a means of isolation should be provided to allow the EV circuit to be safely isolated for maintenance.
-This can be the MCB/RCBO in the consumer unit if it is accessible.
+A means of isolation must be provided so the EV circuit can be safely isolated for maintenance.
+This can be the MCB or RCBO in the consumer unit where that is accessible.

 07 · EV Charging Guide